adamcooke/staytus/README.md

 $ cp config/database.example.yml config/database.yml
 $ nano -w config/database.yml # Add your database configuration
 $ bundle exec rake staytus:build staytus:install
-$ bundle exec foreman start
+$ procodile start --foreground
 ```

 This will run the application on HTTP port 5000.
 When you first
 login, you'll be able to add your own site settings.
-Browse to http://[IP]:5000
+Browse to http://[IP]:8787
 to begin.

 You may also want to change the SMTP configuration via environment variables,
 which are described in [`config/environment.example.yml`](config/environment.example.yml).

+To run staytus in the background, simply run `procodile start` without the `--foreground` option.

 ### Upgrading